CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/NetQ-Appliance-Setup-sngl-op.md

     {{<netq-install/verify-image deployment="onprem" version="3.0.0">}}

-4. Verify the appliance is ready for installation.
+3. Verify the appliance is ready for installation.
 Fix any errors indicated before installing the NetQ software.

     {{<netq-install/verify-cmd deployment="onprem">}}

-5. Run the Bootstrap CLI.
+4. Run the Bootstrap CLI.
 Be sure to replace the *eno1* interface used in this example with the interface or IP address on the appliance used to listen for NetQ Agents.

     {{<netq-install/bootstrap server="single" version="3.0.0" platform="appliance">}}

 The final step is to install and activate the Cumulus NetQ software.
-You can do this using the Admin UI or the CLI.
+You can do this using the Admin UI or the NetQ CLI.

 Click the installation and activation method you want to use to complete installation: